kovrigo/eloquentjs/_client/05-using-the-node-package.md

 </div>

 <div class="ui basic secondary segment">
-  Using the node module is not required for this.
+  Using the node module is not a requirement for extending <em>EloquentJs</em>.
   You may prefer to use the standard ES5 build included with the PHP package, then add your own logic by modifying the prototypes.
 </div>